NSLS-II-BMM/BeamlineManual/docs/intro.rst

 .. attention::

    As of the 2024-1 cycle, BMM is no longer syncing data automatically to Google Drive.
 Data are now available to users via sftp with proper authentication.
-See :numref:`Data Access (Section %s) <data>`.
+See :numref:`Data Access (Section %s)

-The measured data along with the entire contents of the :numref:`measurement dossier (Section %s) <dossier>` will be synched to Google Drive.
-At the beginning of the experiment (in fact, when the ``begin_experiment()`` command described in the next session is run), a folder for the experiment will be created on Google Drive.
-The contents of the user's data folder will be synched frequently to that folder throughout the course of the experiment, including every time an individual XAFS scan finishes.

-This allows a remote user to examine the data being measured in almost-real time.
-The data will be available on Google Drive within a few seconds of the end of each scan.

-Along with an invitation to the Slack workspace, the user will receive an invitation to share the Google Drive.
+   <data>`.